-When he attacked Goliath, David did it to protect God's honor.
-David defended Israel, shouting, "God will deliver you into my hand!"
+When he attacked Goliath, David wanted to protect God's honor.
+And David believed God would give him success.
 And God did.
 (17:45-47)

 David believed God honors faith.
 David believed that God helps those who depend on God.
 It's not "God helps those who help themselves."
-Men, how dependent are you on God?
+Men, it's good to be dependent on God.
 God will help you much more than you can imagine.